Verca/tic-tac-toe/README.md

         routeIndex.js

 #### moduleName.js
-In the `moduleName.js` you specify name of your module.
-This name have to be unique in the project.
+In the `moduleName.js` you specify the name of your module.
+This name has to be unique in the project.
 Just set the `moduleName` variable.
 ```javascript
 const moduleName = 'exampleComponent';
 ```